NVIDIA-Merlin/HugeCTR/README.md

 HugeCTR is a recommender specific framework which is capable of distributed training across multiple GPUs and nodes for Click-Through-Rate (CTR) estimation.
-It is a component of [**NVIDIA Merlin**](https://developer.nvidia.com/nvidia-merlin#getstarted), which is a framework accelerating the entire pipeline from data ingestion and training to deploying GPU-accelerated recommender systems.
+It is a component of [**NVIDIA Merlin**](https://developer.nvidia.com/nvidia-merlin#getstarted), which is an open beta framework accelerating the entire pipeline from data ingestion and training to deploying GPU-accelerated recommender systems.

 Design Goals:
 * Fast: it's a speed-of-light CTR training framework;